The Assembly (Australian TV series)

 The Assembly is an Australian television documentary series on ABC TV, which premiered on 20 August 2024.

 Format

 Hosted and mentored by Leigh Sales, the documentary series focuses on a group of 15 autistic journalism students and lecturers at Macquarie University as they prepare for and eventually interview some of Australia's best-known personalities.
 The students have been given paid internship at the ABC.
-The series' format is based on French series Les Rencontres du Papotin, created by Éric Toledano and Olivier Nakache.
+The series' format is based on the French series Les Rencontres du Papotin (Chatterbox Encounters), created by filmmakers Éric Toledano and Olivier Nakache based on their magazine Le Papotin.
+The concept has been adapted in 21 countries, including Spain (100% únicos), Canada (The Assembly) and Great Britain (The Assembly).

 Production

 The seven-part series is produced by Mark Fennessy's Helium Pictures for the ABC, with production beginning in May.
 Fennessy also executive produces the Australian version alongside director Melissa Maclean, Therese Hegarty, Vanessa Oxlad and Julie Hanna.